Cyanotype Kit (200ml/400ml)

 Cyanotype 400ml Kit:

-Here's how it works:
+How it works:

-- Decorate the paper or fabric with objects, stencils, negative templates, plants, etc. as desired.
+- Place objects, stencils, negative templates, plants, etc. on the paper or fabric as desired.
 There are no limits to your imagination.

 To speed up the process, you can optionally add a few drops of hydrogen peroxide to the wash water.

-Durability of the solutions
+Shelf life of solutions

 - The powdered chemicals in the bottles have an almost unlimited shelf life.